Skip to main content

 How a try-on flows

-The inline product field is the recommended path. /try-on creates or refreshes the product and runs the generation in a single call — no separate “create product” step, no catalog sync loop.
-Three shapes:
+The inline products[] field is the recommended path. /try-on creates or refreshes the product and runs the generation in a single call — no separate “create product” step, no catalog sync loop. products is an array that holds exactly one item for now (multi-product try-on is on the roadmap).
+Three shapes per item:

-• Inline (default for first-time products){ product: { externalId, title, description, images: [...] } }.
+• Inline (default for first-time products){ products: [{ externalId, title, description, images: [...] }] }.
 Creates the product if it doesn’t exist, updates it if it does.
 Lives 15 days from last use; every generation refreshes the timer, so actively-used products never expire.

-• Reference (cheap repeat call){ product: { externalId: "shirt-42" } }.
+• Reference (cheap repeat call){ products: [{ externalId: "shirt-42" }] }.
 Once a product exists, subsequent generations just send the ID.

-• One-shot{ product: { title, description, images: [...] } } (no externalId).
+• One-shot{ products: [{ title, description, images: [...] }] } (no externalId).
 The response includes a generated productExternalId you can re-use to reference the same product later.
 One-shot products live 7 days from last use.

 Most integrations only need the inline path.
 POST /products exists as an opt-in alternative for callers who want explicit catalog management — lifetime TTL by default, visible in GET /products and the dashboard.
 You don’t need it to get started.

-POST /try-on takes a customer object with exactly one of three fields:
+POST /try-on takes a person object whose image.source holds exactly one of three fields:

 FieldWhen to use